Manhattan Plots

 slice_head(n = 50)

-# filter the whole dataset to include only these features
+# filter the whole dataset to include only top 50 features

 <- gwas_tidy %>%